Explore Fitzroy Falls in Morton National Park

 About Fitzroy Falls

-The village carries the same name as the impressive waterfall that drops over 80 metres into Yarrunga Valley.
+The village shares its name with the impressive waterfall, which plunges over 80 metres into the Yarrunga Valley.

 Fitzroy Falls